build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ### Creating the CI/CD Pipeline

 It's time to create a CI/CD Pipeline.
 This CI/CD pipeline will be responsible for testing, deploying, and configuring our Web app on our EC2 Instance.
-The pipeline itself will consist of three phases: **1/ Source** - This is where the pipeline extracts the commit from your GitHub repository we forked earlier; **2/ Build** - A stage where we test the Application code using the `unittest` Python [Unit Testing Framework](https://docs.python.org/3/library/unittest.html); and **3/ Deploy** - Deploying and Configuring the web application on the EC2 instance using AWS CodeDeploy.
+The pipeline itself will consist of three phases: **1/ Source** - This is where the pipeline extracts the commit from your GitHub repository we forked earlier; **2/ Build** - A stage where we test the Application code using the `unittest` Python [Unit Testing Framework](https://docs.python.org/3/library/unittest.html); and **3/ Deploy** - Deploying and configuring the web application on the EC2 instance using AWS CodeDeploy.
 Let's get back to CDK.

-To start off, let's import additional modules in our main CDK stack file `lib/ec2-cdk-stack.ts`:
+To start off, let's import additional modules into our main CDK stack file `lib/ec2-cdk-stack.ts`:

 ```typescript
 import { Pipeline, Artifact } from 'aws-cdk-lib/aws-codepipeline';